Note: If you are experiencing any hair loss, please see your doctor for a proper diagnosis and testing.

 Best for: Androgenic Alopecia (also called Male or Female Pattern Thinning), hair loss due to PCOS

 This is the first-line, FDA-approved treatment for thinning due to an excess in androgenic hormones.
 It generally presents as a widening part and diffuse thinning at the top of the head.
 It also tends to run in families.
 Minoxidil halts this type of hair loss, and can help to regrow hair in approximately six months.
-If you grow hair when using it, if you stop using it that hair will fall out.
+If you grow hair when using it, then that hair will fall out when you stop using it.
 Minoxidil (or Rogaine) primarily comes in two strengths: 2% and 5%.
 Both the men and women’s formulations contain the same ingredients, as do the generic Minoxidil and the name brand Rogaine.
 So, if cost is a concern, there is no need to purchase the women’s name brand product.
 As a curly, you may want to avoid the alcohol-based formulations.
 These generally contain 2% Minoxidil, and require twice a day application.
 The foam is alcohol-free, contains 5% Minoxidil, and only needs to be applied once a day.
 It can, however, cause some serious side effects such as a racing heartbeat and skin irritation.
 A 2% foam alternative is DrFormulas® HairOmega® Foam 2% Minoxidil.

 Best for: traction Alopecia, hair loss due to heat or chemical damage